 • Have a long-term perspective.

 • Have demonstrated successful outcomes or are willing to evaluate the effectiveness of their programs.

 • Organizations may submit up to two grant applications if the programs are different but still meet the grants criteria.

 • All applications will be reviewed by Unidas teen participants.
-The second part of the review process may include a site visit with Unidas participants.
-Organizations should hold from 3:00 pm – 6:00 pm on May 9 and 10, 2018 for potential site visits.
+The second part of the review process may include a visit with Unidas participants.
+Organizations should hold from 5-6:30pm on the following dates for potential site visits: April 23 and 30.
 The Unidas Program anticipates receiving many more requests than can be funded.
-An invitation for a site visit is not a guarantee of funding but an indication on the part of Unidas that they are interested in learning more about the program.
+An invitation for a visit is not a guarantee of funding but an indication on the part of Unidas that they are interested in learning more about the program.